Rudra9Padhan/Linux-and-its-projects/README.md

 6. To find total process by users > id
 7. To finding present working directory > pwd
 8. To print path to your home directory > echo ~
+9. To show the home directory > ls ~
+10. To clear the screen > clear